Skip to Main Content

 Professor of Psychiatry

-Co-Director, Division of Prevention and Community Research, Psychiatry; Co-Director, NIDA-funded T32 Training Program in Substance Use Prevention Research, Psychiatry; Director, Family Violence Research and Programs, Psychiatry; Associate Professor on Term, Social and Behavioral Sciences
+Director, Division of Prevention and Community Research, Psychiatry; Director, NIDA-funded T32 Training Program in Substance Use Prevention Research, Psychiatry; Director, Family Violence Research and Programs, Psychiatry; Associate Professor on Term, Social and Behavioral Sciences

 Biography

-Dr. Sullivan’s program of research is centered on individual- and system-level factors that affect the wellbeing of victims of intimate partner violence (IPV), with specific attention to daily processes and micro-longitudinal designs.
-Community-partnered research is foundational to her work, including centering women with lived/living experience of IPV, as well as the staff and practitioners that support them.
-At the individual level, Dr. Sullivan's work advances understanding of factors that promote resilience, as well as those that increase risk for negative outcomes such as posttraumatic stress, substance use, and sexual risk.
-At the systems-level, she conducts IPV research and evaluation within the substance use, criminal justice, HIV and other service systems.
-She studies the impact of the system’s response on victims’ wellbeing including the ways in which it promotes or impedes victims’ safety, recovery and resilience.
-She develops community-based and service-system interventions such as a peer-led support group, a single-session intervention that aims to promote hope, and a stepped-care counseling intervention to reduce trauma symptoms to promote retention in care for substance use problems.
+Dr. Sullivan’s program of research is centered on individual- and system-level factors that affect the wellbeing of women who experience intimate partner violence (IPV), with specific attention to daily processes (i.e., how experiences and behaviors unfold in their natural environment). and micro-longitudinal designs.
+Community-partnered research is foundational to her work, including centering women who have experienced IPV and the practitioners that support them.
+At the individual level, her work advances understanding of factors that promote resilience such self-efficacy, empowerment, and hope, as well as those that increase risk for negative outcomes such as posttraumatic stress, substance use, and sexual risk.
+At the systems-level, Dr. Sullivan conducts IPV research within the substance use, criminal justice, HIV and other service systems.
+She studies the impact of the system’s response on women’s emotional and physical wellbeing including the ways in which it promotes or impedes their safety, recovery and resilience.
+She develops community-based and service-system interventions such as a peer-led support group, a single-session intervention to promote hope, and a stepped-care counseling intervention to reduce trauma symptoms to promote retention in care for opioid use disorder.
 She disseminates findings broadly to researchers, practitioners and the general public to accelerate their translation to changes in practice and policy by sharing findings in various formats such as practitioner briefs, blogs, infographics, webinars and the popular press.

 Appointments